coopTilleuls/EasyAdminBundle/doc/mercure.rst

 .. note::

-    If you have multiple configured Mercure hubs, you can chose which one will be used by EasyAdmin by setting the ``ea.hub`` parameter to the name of the hub in your project config
+    If you have multiple configured Mercure hubs, you can chose which one will be used by EasyAdmin by setting the ``ea.mercure.hub`` parameter to the name of the hub in your project config